-As schools administer the competition nationwide from November 10 - 16, 2020, it is imperative problems and solutions are not discussed in any online or public forum until November 17.
+As schools administer the competition nationwide, it is imperative problems and solutions are not discussed in any online or public forum until explicitly stated so.

 Reproduction or dissemination via phone, email, or digital media of any type is a violation of the competition rules.
 Students will be disqualified.